girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 Johnny-Five is supported by variety of Arduino-compatible Boards, also with using IO plugins, it supports many more boards regardless of the languages and platforms!
 This makes my hardware-hacking adventure so much easier.

 Thanks to the team, using Johnny-Five is super easy.
-To blink an LED (in this case, with Auduino Uno), all you need to do is `npm install johnny-five` then write in Node.js like this:
+To blink an LED (in this example, with Auduino Uno), all you need to do is `npm install johnny-five` then write in Node.js like this:

 ```javascript
 var five = require('johnny-five');